 In reality, total CapEx falls into two categories:

-Some companies actually make a distinction in their annual reports as to how much was spent on maintenance and how much was spent on growth.
+Although rare, some companies actually make a distinction in their annual reports as to how much was spent on maintenance and how much was spent on growth.

 For example, management in the annual reports may say: